pieterprovoost/equator/README.md

 # equator

-Evaluation of mathematical equations using the shunting-yard algorithm
+Equator evaluates mathematical equations using the shunting-yard algorithm.
+The syntax is a subset of R.

 ```java
 > x = seq(0, 3, 1)